 The PHCP is a diagnostic program offering financial assistance to families who have exceptional medical expenses related to their child’s (aged birth to 21) diagnostic needs.
 Diagnosis for suspected disabilities is cost free.

 This program has someone on duty 24 hours a day, every day of the year.
 This program investigates and monitors all suspect or confirmed rabies cases.
 Low cost dog/cat/ferret vaccination clinics are held throughout the County to protect your pets.
 The Community Health Worker provide education to school children.
-For more information click here*.
+Visit the Department of Health's Rabies Fact Sheet* for more information.